 WHAT DO YOU DO TO SAVE YOUR TREES?

 It is important to understand tree structure.
-Many people when they water their trees water up close to the trunk.
-That is the worst place to do so because the feeder roots that take in moisture and nutrition are not there to absorb the water AND it make the root crown susceptible to oak root fungus and other problems.
-Always water out at the perimeter of the tree canopy.
-This is where most of the active feeder roots are.
+When people water their trees hey often water a little and they water up close to the trunk.
+This is the worst possible way to water them because the feeder roots that take in moisture and nutrition are not there to absorb the water AND it makes the root crown susceptible to oak root fungus and other problems.
+Always water out at the perimeter of the tree canopy and water DEEPLY and only occasionally.
+The perimeter is where most of the active feeder roots are.
 Drip lines are an ideal way to water around the perimeter of the tree and to let the water SLOWLY sink in.

 HOW DO I WATER MY TREES?

 HOW LONG?
 Rule of Thumb: water deeply to wet the soil at least two feet down.
-Use a tree spike or drip.
+Use a tree spike or drip line.

 HOW OFTEN?
 It depends upon the tree species, how established it is , etc.